SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Embed A QrCode

 You may embed a qrcode inside of an e-mail to allow your users to quickly scan.
-The following is an example of how to do this with Laravel.
+The following is an example of how to do this with Laravel:

 	//Inside of a blade template.
 	<img src="{!!$message->embedData(QrCode::format('png')->generate('Embed me into an e-mail!'), 'QrCode.png', 'image/png')!!}">